-Many time we need to change the layout type of any panel present inside the page.
-This is mainly a designers job but sometime developers need to change them on their requirement.
+Many times, we need to change the layout type of any panel present inside the page.
+This is mainly a designer's job, but sometimes, developers need to change them depending on their requirement.
 In that case, people need to find out the start and end tag of the panel and change them accordingly.
-This is little bit a tricky process.
+This is little bit of a tricky process.

-Here in this tips & trick, I will just show you the technique of changing the layout type of any layout present in your XAML page using the Expression Blend.
+Here in this blog, I will just show you the technique of changing the layout type of any layout present in your XAML page using the Expression Blend.
 This will help you in various scenarios if you are not already familiar with that.